stefan-sf-wu/Solar-Panel-Segm-Dataset/Label.md

 Note that you should have ***consistent coordinate reference system throughout the project.***
 Click the *system description* in the bottom-right corner of QGIS to change predefined system.

 You may use any system as long as you or your IT guy know how to convert produced dataset to training format for your networks.
-However, a general reference system, such as **"WGS 84 / EPSG:4326"**, can accelerate the development in many ways.
+However, a general reference system, such as "WGS 84 / EPSG:4326", can accelerate the development in many ways.

 ## Set up Target Area Boundary
 1. Enter **coordinates** of target area in `template.kml`,